agama-project/agama/web/README.md

 * `npm run prettier`: runs [Prettier](https://prettier.io/) and modifies the code to stick to the [rules](./.prettierrc).

-Additionally, there a special [`npm run eject`](https://create-react-app.dev/docs/available-scripts/#npm-run-eject) exists.
+Additionally, an special [`npm run eject`](https://create-react-app.dev/docs/available-scripts/#npm-run-eject) task exists.
 It removes the dependency on Create React App, but it is a one-way operation that should not use unless it is strictly necessary.